 Easy Compliance with Regulations

 Commercial fleet operations are heavily regulated.
-As such, those looking to invest in a fleet software solution should also keep an eye on whether the software can make compliance with regulations seamless.
+As such, those looking to invest in a fleet software system should also keep an eye on whether the software can make compliance with regulations seamless.

 For example, the Hours of Service (HOS) regulations require that commercial fleet drivers record the time they started driving as well as the hours they’ve been driving.
 The software must make it easy for drivers to electronically log this information and for fleet managers to quickly and easily access it.
 The same logic applies to fuel tax payments—you’ll want a system that makes it easy to achieve compliance by automatically tracking fuel usage on a state-by-state or territory-by-territory basis.
 Reviews may or may not mention these kinds of efficiencies—but if they do come up it’s certainly a good sign.